nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `reminder Betsy Crowe r/3 hours`<br>
   ![reminder for Betsy Crowe](images/reminderBetsyCrowe.png)

-### Deleting a reminder: `reminder-delete`
+### Deleting a reminder note: `reminder-delete`

-Deletes a reminder for a client in the address book.
+Deletes a reminder note for a client in the address book.

 Format: `reminder-delete NAME`

-* You can only delete a reminder for a person who has at least one scheduled appointment.
+* You can only delete a reminder note for a person who has at least one scheduled appointment.
 * The given name must be the name of an existing client.
-* You can only delete a reminder if the reminder has been set.
+* You can only delete a reminder note if the reminder note has been set.

 Examples:
 * `reminder-delete Betsy Crowe`<br>